MySTerY1747/FlavorFolio/README.md

 - **Migrations:**
   - Create and apply migrations to generate the corresponding database tables.

-## 5. Population Script Development
+## 5. Population Script Development ✅ - Completed on 09/03 by Stefanos

 - **Script Purpose:**
   - Write a Python script (e.g., `population_script.py`) that uses Django’s ORM to seed your database with sample data.